Several Locations, Rome, GA

-The City of Rome is recognized for encouraging pollinator habitats and is home to two public pollinator gardens just off the Heritage Trail in Ridge Ferry Park.
+The City of Rome is recognized for encouraging pollinator habitats and is home to five public pollinator gardens.
 Bee City USA is a national initiative which aims to help fight “colony collapse disorder” and other threats to food and tree pollinators.
-Both gardens are designated stops on the Rosalynn Carter Butterfly Trail.
+All the gardens are designated stops on the Rosalynn Carter Butterfly Trail.

 Using documents related to the Chieftain Museum/Major Ridge Home, the museum created a garden that represents the various orchards that Major Ridge had on his land 200 years ago.
 Much of the original plantings on what was at one time a 200-plus acre plantation are in the garden including: plum, fig, peach, cherry apple, quince trees and 10 different types of blueberry bushes.; butterflies like bees, are pollinators.